Seawood History, Family Crest & Coats of Arms

 Some of the Seawood family moved to Ireland, but this topic is not covered in this excerpt.
-Another 121 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Seawood or a variant listed above: John Seward settled in Virginia in 1622; James Seward settled in Virginia in1655; Martin Seward arrived in Barbados in 1690; William Seward settled in Barbados in 1654 and later moved to the mainland..

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print